 For 56% of them, their favourite destination remains… France!

-This is the highest rate of residents staying in their country for their holidays in Europe and the two other countries surveyed (the United States and Brazil).
+This is the highest rate of residents staying in their country for holidays in Europe and the two other countries surveyed (the United States and Brazil).

-How to explain this?
+How do I explain this?

 Mountains and rivers, sandy beaches and beautiful countryside are all available in France.